RWS/languagecloud-api-docs/articles/LCPublicAPI/docs/api-clients/java/Java-Client.md

 # Java Client

-This client library is targeting Java 11 and above and it represents a collection of API clients structured in accordance with the API documentation, meaning each section will have its own client.
+This client library targets Java 11 and above.
+It provides API clients organized by API documentation sections.

 The generated Java clients are based on [OpenFeign](https://spring.io/projects/spring-cloud-openfeign).